£100k Childcare Cliff Edge: How to Keep Your Free Hours

 Strategy 1: Pension Contributions

 This is the most effective strategy.
-If you earn £105,000 and pay £5,000 into your pension, your adjusted net income is £100,000 and you stay eligible.
+If you earn £105,000 and pay £5,250 into your pension via salary sacrifice, your adjusted net income drops to £99,750 and you stay eligible.

 Salary sacrifice pensions work best because they reduce your gross salary before it's tested for childcare benefits.
 Plus you save National Insurance too.